PagoApp/android-ravara/readme.md

 # Sample App

-The reposiotry contains a sample app that defines a basic list that defines two cells:
+The repository contains a sample app that defines a basic list that defines two cells:
 - A simple cell with text
 - A spacer cell to add a separator line between items